- Class: Mammalia

 There are two long-tailed chinchillas at the Safari Park.

 In decline.
 The short-tailed chinchilla population has declined by about 90 percent in the past.
-Illegal hunting and trapping of them has declined somewhat through the establishment of captive rearing of these animals.
+Illegal hunting and trapping of them has declined somewhat through the establishment of rearing in human care.
 Though they once populated the Andes of Bolivia, Peru, northwest Argentina, and Chile, they persist in only two known regions in Chile.

 But threats to chinchillas persist, including illegal hunting, quality habitat loss from grazing by cattle and goats, mining, and firewood extraction.
 (Domestic chinchillas are not subject to international conservation regulations.)
 Sharing chinchilla information and providing up-close encounters with these endearing rodents will hopefully inspire people to help conserve them.